TL;DR

 Why Condense Matters for Mobility

+Shared mobility platforms also face payment fraud, real-time transaction scoring prevents fraudulent rides before they're completed.
 Mobility streaming platforms are complex.
 Without help, teams spend years building connectors, tuning brokers, managing state recovery, and writing observability tooling.

 Condense eliminates that complexity: